Marie Anne Cathcart1

 F, #45998, d.
 8 December 1866

 Her married name became Fortescue.
-As a result of her marriage, Georgiana Augusta Charlotte Caroline Dawson-Damer was styled as Countess Fortescue on 14 September 1861.
+After her marriage, Georgiana Augusta Charlotte Caroline Dawson-Damer was styled as Countess Fortescue on 14 September 1861.

 Children of Georgiana Augusta Charlotte Caroline Dawson-Damer and Hugh Fortescue, 3rd Earl Fortescue